 Nestled in an aromatic, slightly spicy tomato and capsicum sauce and topped with tangy yoghurt, these baked eggs, originally from Tunisia, make for a wonderful centre-of-the-table brunch dish.
 Serve with pita bread and let everyone help themselves.

-½ cup coriander leaves, to serve pita bread, to serve 1 tablespoon olive oil 2 red capsicums, deseeded, cut into thin strips 1 red onion, halved, sliced 1 teaspoon ground cumin ½ teaspoon dried chilli flakes 2 x 400g cans diced tomatoes salt and freshly ground black pepper 6 eggs 200g Greek-style natural yoghurt 1 garlic clove, crushed 2 teaspoon fresh lemon juice
+1 tablespoon (20ml/¾fl oz) olive oil 2 red capsicum, deseeded, cut into thin strips 1 red onion, halved, sliced 1 teaspoon ground cumin ½ teaspoon dried chilli flakes 2 x 400g (14oz) cans diced tomatoes Salt and freshly ground black pepper 6 x 60g (2oz) eggs, chilled 200g (7oz) Greek-style natural yoghurt 1 garlic clove, crushed 2 teaspoon fresh lemon juice ½ cup coriander leaves, to serve Pita bread, to serve

-Bake for 15-17 minutes or until the eggs are just cooked but still soft in the centre.
+Bake for 12-18 minutes (see Baker's Tips) or until the eggs are just cooked but still soft in the centre.
 Serve immediately sprinkled with pepper and coriander, and accompanied by the reserved yoghurt mixture and pita bread.

 I always say that muffins should have substance – they shouldn't have "cakey" character.
 After all, they're muffins, not cake!
 Dense with apple, sweet with spice and topped with pecans these muffins are one of my favourites.